-The finest tanpuras on the planet are made in Miraj, a small Maharashtra town long renowned for its instrument craftsmenship.
+The finest tanpuras on the planet are made in Miraj, a small Maharashtra town long renowned for its craftsmenship.
 Drone innovator Ustad Abdul Karim Khan lived there, and the region’s master luthiers – notably including the Mirajkar family – continue the legacy of these old masters today.
-Watch many different stages of Miraj tanpura manufacture in action in the clip below (and see this 2hr cut for more):
+Watch some of the stages of Miraj tanpura manufacture in action in the clip below (and see this 2hr mega-cut for more):

 - n.b.
 The Carnatic tanpura (a.k.a. the ‘tambura‘) is constructed somewhat differently to the Hindustani one, ditching the pumpkin gourd and instead using exclusively jackwood or rosewood.
-Confusingly, Hindustani music also has the tanpuri – a smaller, gourd-less tanpura variant designed to be more convenient.
+Confusingly, Hindustani music also has the ‘tanpuri‘ – a smaller, gourd-less variant designed to be more convenient.

 • Playing Mechanics •

-The sound resembles ‘beautifully-tuned white noise’ in a literal sense.
-While white noise is defined by having a ‘flat spectral density’ (i.e. the same signal intensity at all different audible frequencies), the tanpura’s buzzing colour cascades intentionally comprise only very specific ratios, overtones, and interactions, with each string set hyper-precisely against all others.
+The sound resembles ‘beautifully-tuned white noise‘ in a sense beyond the metaphorical.
+While white noise is defined by having a ‘flat spectral density’ (i.e. the same signal intensity at all audible frequencies), the tanpura’s buzzing colour cascades intentionally comprise only very specific ratios and overtonal interactions, with each string set hyper-precisely against the rest.

 Consequently, it is far harder to play well than you might think.
-While a monkey could probably get some good noises out of a good tanpura (intentionally or otherwise), summoning and sustaining the ideal harmonic tapestry throughout a full-length concert is no mean accomplishment.
-The overtone profile will vary depending on how each string is plucked: force, angle, regularity, fingernail shape, mic placement, and much more…
+While a monkey could probably get some decent noises out of a good tanpura (intentionally or otherwise), summoning and sustaining the ideal harmonic tapestry throughout a full-length concert is no mean feat.
+The overtone profile varies depending on how each string is plucked: force, angle, regularity, fingernail shape, mic placement, and much more…